Exam Fee: $115 ($150 for Capstone Exams)

 Students should use an email address that they will have access to BEYOND high school.

 College Board does not collect Social Security numbers, so your account is identified as unique based on your email address, School Student ID number, and name.
 Be consistent in how you enter information!

 What if I qualify for Free-Reduced Lunch or other Fee Reductions?

-Fee reductions are available but must be applied for by October 13 to ensure meeting the registration deadline.
+Fee reductions are available but must be applied for by October 12 to ensure meeting the registration deadline.
 Approval may take several days.
-To apply for a fee reduction, contact Mr. Jake Blackburn in the Guidance Office (email@example.com or 1-760-331-5175) for forms and instructions.
-Additional support can be received by emailing us at firstname.lastname@example.org.
+To apply, follow the following steps:

 Where do I get an admission ticket?